aferust/opencvd/README.md

 - OSX Sierra 10.12.5

 ## Notable features
+- cv::Mat and other types like cv::Ptr<cv::ml::SVM> are wrapped using opaque pointers.
+- opencv c++ syntax has been tried to be imitated as much as the d language allows.
-- Uses d arrays when it is possible like: uses Point[][] to wrap std::vector<std::vector<cv::Point> >
+- Uses d arrays when it is possible like: uses Point[][] to wrap std::vector<std::vector<cv::Point> > Please take a look at examples folder to understand how it looks like and available functionality

 ## Current limitations:
 - There may be unwrapped opencv features.
 - No documentation yet.
-- Most of the functionality has not been tested yet. (need help)
+- Most of the functionality has not been tested yet.
 - No unittests yet.

 ## Current roadmap of the project
+- wrap more functionality of opencv.
 - make more examples runnable from https://docs.opencv.org/4.1.0/examples.html or https://www.learnopencv.com/

 ## How to build